 Thank you for your interest in the NATAS – Lower Great Lakes Regional Student Production Awards.

 We look forward to watching your best work!

-The school associated with each winning entry will receive a NATAS – Lower Great Lakes Regional Student Production Award Pillar, and each student whose efforts contributed to the winning entry will receive a certificate to acknowledge their accomplishment.
+The school associated with each winning entry will receive a NATAS – Central Great Lakes Regional Student Production Award Pillar, and each student whose efforts contributed to the winning entry will receive a certificate to acknowledge their accomplishment.
 Schools and students may not use the Emmy® name or replica of the Emmy® statue in any form of school publications, commercial advertising or promotions.